Pfoxj/Main/contents/builders-day/index.md

   bio: Kyle Drake is a tech entrepreneur and the founder of Neocities.
 Kyle has contributed to numerous Bitcoin projects (including BitcoinJS), and is currently focusing on defining and building the distributed web.
 Kyle is working on bringing back free web hosting and the creative, independent web.
 His company Neocities was one of the first sites to implement distributed web tech and we want to expand it to support even more.
   isScienceFair: false
   home: Portland, OR
+- name: Marek Kotewicz
+  subtitle: Ethcore
+  image: /static/img/people/marek_kotewicz.jpg
+  bio: Before joining Ethcore, Marek was a core developer working on the C++ Ethereum software collection.
+During this time, he designed and implemented the comprehensive end-user API used ubiquitously for Ethereum decentralised applications.
+Marek is excited about developing groundbreaking technologies.
+He started following and contributing to Ethereum project at early 2014.
+  isScienceFair: false
+  home: London
 - name: Markus Sabadello
   subtitle: Danube Tech
   image: /static/img/people/markus_sabadello.jpg